2021 rank: 10

-How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 74 had enough data to be included), and ranked them using four variables: home prices, crime dataschool rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
+How we got these numbers: We utilized the city’s official list of 78 neighborhoods (only 73 had enough data to be included), and ranked them using four variables: home prices, crime dataschool rankings, and an X factor score that accounts for things like access to open space, proximity to public transportation, and restaurant and shopping options.
 For more on our methodology, return to the main page.

 Eat & Drink

-East Colfax Avenue is a hub of activity, and you’ll find a number of Denver favorites along the neighborhood’s south end: Okinawa is a Japanese food paradise, while Steve’s Snappin’ Dogs has been slinging some of the city’s best hot dogs for more than a decade.
+East Colfax Avenue is a hub of activity, and you’ll find a number of Denver favorites along the neighborhood’s south end: Okinawa is a Japanese food hot spot, while Steve’s Snappin’ Dogs has been slinging some of the city’s best hot dogs for more than a decade.
 Misfit Snackbar is a hidden gem serving refined pub bites inside Middleman bar.
 For date night, make reservations at To the Wind Bistro or Q House.

-Break A Sweat
+Break a Sweat